-The establishment was found to meet the majority of the HTA standards across the four areas of consent; governance and quality (GQ); premises, facilities and equipment; and disposal.
-Two shortfalls were found, in relation to GQ2 (c) and GQ7 (a, c).
-Examples of strengths and good practice are included in the concluding comments section of the report.
+The inspection was a routine human application inspection but was conducted with a particular focus on incident management, due to a number of previously reported incidents.
+The establishment was found to meet the majority of the HTA standards across the four areas of: consent; governance and quality; premises, facilities and equipment; and disposal.
+Some shortfalls were found, particularly in relation to governance and quality and premises, facilities and equipment.
+Any particular examples of strengths or good practice are included in the concluding comments section of the report.